Liberty Pole Rosen Rye Bottle. Photo courtesy of Liberty Pole Spirits.

 Finish: Spicy flash on the tip of my tongue, olive oil cake with grilled lemon and a thyme element.
 Drying more here than on the palate, a thin lacquer coating.
 Medium-long.

 Overall: Remarkable.
-It’s so savory, tet there are just enough sweet elements to add complexity and counter the herb stems.
+It’s so savory, yet there are just enough sweet elements to add complexity and counter the herb stems.
 I love a lemony rye and having it grilled just adds to the profile.
 Equally remarkable for how different it is from other aged Rosen Ryes I’ve had.

 Final Rating: 8.2